GOOD FOR BUSINESS

 The Twin Cities and surrounding suburbs truly represent a strong, competitive place to start or further your career, no matter the path or industry.
-In fact, Minnesota boasts more Fortune 500 headquarters than just about any other state.
-Some 17 Minnesota companies made this year’s Fortune 500 list of the largest public and closely held corporations in the United States based on revenue.
+Some 18 Minnesota companies made the 2017 Fortune 500 list of the largest public and closely held corporations in the United States based on revenue.

-What’s more, six of those 17 local businesses moved up in rank from the previous year, while three remained unchanged, and eight dropped.
-Minnetonka-based healthcare giant UnitedHealth Group once again ranked highest among Minnesota companies, coming in at 14th with $130 billion in revenue.
+What’s more, seven of those 18 local businesses moved up in rank from the previous year.
+Minnetonka-based healthcare giant UnitedHealth Group once again ranked highest among Minnesota companies, coming in at No. 6 with $180 billion in revenue.